MAK20202021/Data_Dashboard/README.md

-##Data_Dashboard\
+## Data_Dashboard
 This project is to create a web Data Dash Board.
 This provides the fundamental ideas of Front-end, back-end libraries and the deployment that web app to the cloud.

 ## Project Motivation:
 To get the better idea about the development of a web app and deploy to the cloud, the basic languages such as HTML, CSS, Javascript are essential.
-For the quick organization, bootstrap library and for getting a better visualization $Plotly is used.
+For the quick organization, bootstrap library and for getting a better visualization $/Plotly is used.

 Object Oriented Programming, it is a better idea to create a simple game.
 I always like to play Tic Tac Toe game from my childhood.
 Therefore, I chose this simple game to get better understanding of class, objects, methods and attributes.